I Wanna Be Yours: Original lyrics

 The poem was included in a GCSE English anthology.
 Clarke re-used the title of the poem for his autobiography published in 2020.
 In March 2023, The Guardian noted that "if it was previously Britain's favourite wedding poem, it's now quantifiably the world's favourite British poem, full stop".

 Arctic Monkeys adaptation

 The English rock band Arctic Monkeys brought the poem to a wider audience via an adaptation which appears as the closing track on their 2013 album, AM.
 The adaptation, produced by James Ford and Ross Orton, contains novel lyrics written by lead singer Alex Turner.
-It was not released as a single, but the song still gained popularity organically as part of AM, in May 2025, the recitation reached 3 billion streams on Spotify.
+It was not released as a single, but the song still gained popularity as part of AM.
+In May 2025, the recitation reached 3 billion streams on Spotify.

+Personnel

+Personnel taken from the AM liner notes.